Buying a used Japanese piano

-Over the last 10 years buying a pre owned Yamaha or Kawai originating from the used piano market in Japan, has become popular.
-It is important to bear in mind that many of these pianos that were built for the Japanese domestic market differed in quality to the instruments built for export.
+The popularity of pre-owned or second-hand Japanese pianos has grown significantly in the last 10-15 years, particularly Yamaha and Kawai instruments.
+However, to meet this increased demand, many retailers in Ireland and the UK have begun importing from the used piano market in Japan.
+It is important to bear in mind that the majority of these pianos that were built for the Japanese domestic market differed in quality to the instruments built for export.
 This is particularly the case the older the instruments are.
 It is always preferable to invest in a new export built piano.
 However, if you are thinking of purchasing a pre-owned Japanese piano then a few rules should apply.

 Avoid ‘Reconditioned’ Used Imports.

-Be aware of people describing the pianos they have for sale as ‘reconditioned’ Kawai or Yamaha used imports.
-Although at first glance it sounds as though there is added value to these instruments, however if a piano needs to be reconditioned then it suggests that it was a ‘well worn’ instrument requiring significant work to be carried out on it before re-sale.
+Beware of people describing the pianos they have for sale as ‘reconditioned‘ Kawai or Yamaha used imports.
+At first it may seem as though there is added value to these instruments, however if a piano is in need of reconditioning then it suggests that it was a ‘well worn’ instrument requiring significant work to be carried out on it before re-sale.
 These pianos will typically tend to be 35 to 40 years old and often ex-school instruments, in our opinion these pianos cannot be considered an investment.
 You can check the age of an instrument with the serial number.
-Provide Pianos Plus with the serial number and we will be happy to tell you the year of manufacture of the piano you are looking at.
+Provide Pianos Plus with the serial number and we will be happy to tell you the year of manufacture of the piano in question.

 Avoid Economy Models.